Before your moving day, contact the email@example.com to request a temporary code for use at the Log Cabin Drive gates.

 Before your moving day, contact the email@example.com and request that your building garage gate be open during the hours you plan to move in or out.
-In addition, ask that the protective elevator pads be hung in your building elevator.
+The Property Manager will arrange for protective elevator pads be hung in your building elevator.
 Residents are responsible for any elevator damage, so think of the pads as protecting your own interests.

 On your moving day, please use the garage entrance, rather than the front door of the building, to move your furniture and other possessions.